Design for Complexity

 - Reflect on the role of designers in the context of complex challenges and societal transitions.

-Mieke van der Bijl-BrouwerMieke van der Bijl-Brouwer is Associate Professor in Design for Social Innovation.
+Mieke van der Bijl-BrouwerMieke van der Bijl-Brouwer is Associate Professor in Design for Social Innovation at IDE, TU Delft.
 She is interested in how designers collaborate with other disciplines and professions to tackle complex societal challenges.
 She gained expertise in design, social innovation, transdisciplinarity and systems thinking, while working in academic positions in Australia and the Netherlands, and collaborating with an international network of social and public innovation practitioners.

-Jotte de KoningJotte de Koning is an Assistant Professor of Design for Sustainability.
+Jotte de KoningJotte de Koning is an Assistant Professor of Design for Sustainability at IDE, TU Delft.
 Her expertise lies in the field of transitions and sustainability.
 Her research is focused on co-creation processes between different actors in the transition process.
 She explores how methods from the field of Participatory Design and approaches of Design thinking are relevant for different stakeholders in sustainability transitions.

 After the course